Code Enforcement Officer

 Through state law, we are here to enforce the goals and objectives of the community through ordinances that were adopted by your City Council.

-For further information, please contact Wayne Erwin or Sandy Warpenburg at the Building Commissioners office at 574-753-4381 and or Arin Shaver at the Planning Department at 574-753-7775.
+For further information, please contact Rob Rennewanz, Sandy Warpenburg, or Libby Myers at the Building Commissioners office at 574-753-4381 and or Arin Shaver at the Planning Department at 574-753-7775.

 All yard signs that are placed between the street and sidewalks will be removed